jatyjenn/HW3/README.md

 # HW3

-# This is my homeWork three full site using view injection.
+# This is my homeWork three full site using view injection method.

 #Web 4 link: